If you’re buying a new property or looking to renovate, there are pros and cons for the different flooring types available.

 The cons of porcelain and ceramic tile: be aware that highly polished porcelain can be slippery when wet so are not the best choice for bathrooms.
-Remember too that the tiles will need grouting and you need to maintain this which may not be the best choice for those who want to live in a low maintenance property.

-Essentially, when it comes to the pros and cons of the different flooring types, you will want to be meeting your budget requirements and also the aesthetics of how you want your home to look.
+Ultimately, when it comes to the pros and cons of the different flooring types, you will want to be meeting your budget requirements and also the aesthetics of how you want your home to look.

 The ongoing maintenance of your chosen surface should also be a consideration but the bottom line is to balance any design or redecoration ideas with the impact that a striking looking floor will bring to the project.